Khunanon-Chanasongkhram/DisVar/README.md

 #> [1] "Generating result file...DONE"
 ```

-The package also depends on two external packages ‘sqldf’ and
+The package also depends on two external packages `sqldf` and
-‘data.table’, they need to be installed before using the package.
+`data.table`, they need to be installed before using the package.

 ## Additional Resources